 Check out these links to find the licensing rules in your state:

-A few essential tools you'll need to buy include:
+A few essential tools you'll need include:

 There's no one-size-fits-all when it comes to structuring your company.
 After all, you need to choose the structure that is right for you and your business model.
 The following are typical business models that you may choose for your timber flooring business:

-If you're opening up your timber flooring business with a friend or family member, you may choose to register it as a partnership.
+If you're opening up your timber flooring business with a friend or family member, you may choose to register it as a Partnership.
 This means that both you and your partner have joint responsibility for the business including its debts and losses.
-To safeguard all parties involved, you may want to consider using a partnership agreement.
+To safeguard all parties involved, you may want to consider using a Partnership Agreement.

 For a timber flooring business, here are a few essential documents you may need: